 Your MAGI is used as a basis for determining whether you qualify for certain tax deductions.
 One of the most notable is in determining whether or not your contributions to an individual retirement plan are deductible.

-For example, as of 2012, if you were a single filer and covered by a retirement plan at work, you couldn't take an IRA deduction if you had an MAGI of $68,000 or higher.
-You also couldn't take a deduction for tuition and fees if you had an MAGI of $80,000 or higher as a single, or $160,000 if married and filing jointly.
+For example, as of 2023, if you were a single filer and covered by a retirement plan at work, you couldn't take an IRA deduction if you had a MAGI of $83,000 or higher.
+You also couldn't take a deduction for student loan interest in 2023 if you had a MAGI of $90,000 or higher filing as single, or $185,000 if married and filing jointly.

 Your modified adjusted gross income doesn’t appear on your tax return forms that are filed with the IRS, but it is used on certain IRS worksheets for calculating amounts that are used on your tax forms.
 For instance, you’ll be able to find your adjusted gross income on line 11 of your 2023 Form 1040.